X

 C corporations (C corps)

-A C corporation is a business with an unlimited number of owners called shareholders.
+A C is a business with an unlimited number of owners called shareholders.
 Each shareholder owns a piece of the company and profits are distributed among them as dividends.
 If the owner of a corporation actively works for the corporation, the owner generally would receive a salary which would be reported on a W-2.
 The corporation would pay the employer’s share of the social security and Medicare taxes as well as withhold taxes for the owner.

 The IRS considers C corps and their shareholders as separate legal entities, which means the company is taxed on its profits and the shareholders are individually taxed when those profits are distributed.
 This is called a “double tax.”
 While double taxation may sound unpleasant, a corporation does pose some benefits.
 For instance, a C corp isn’t required to distribute all its profits to shareholders, and profits can be kept within the company to be used in other ways.